2019 Proposals due December 14, 2018

 Proposals must identify a significant assessment, action or analysis which, upon completion, could reasonably be expected to enhance the overall quality of life in the Kickapoo Valley.
 Proposals also should identify some practical measure or indicator of success that could be understood and appreciated by non-scientists.

-The following principles will also guide the Fund in selecting projects for support:
+The following principles will also guide the Committee in selecting projects for support:

 - Projects should propose actions or devise solutions which address pragmatic problems deriving from past or current use of forest lands and which improve our understanding, appreciation and management of forest resources in the Kickapoo Valley.